MartinBergstrom/MultichatTest/README.md

 # MultichatTest
-This is a simple chat program which uses thread to retrieve/send messages.
+This is a simple chat program which uses threads to retrieve/send messages/images/files.
 You can send text, images and files.

 ![alt tag](https://github.com/MartinBergstrom/MultichatTest/blob/master/ChatMaster3000.jpg)